Dr. Amanda Wiggins

 A total of 168 participants in this study were divided into two groups.
-One group received supplementation with folic acid, vitamin B12 and vitamin B6.
+One group received supplementation with folic acid, vitamin B12, and vitamin B6.
 The other group received a placebo.
 The rate of brain atrophy (shrinkage) was assessed by MRI scans over the course of two years.
 The rate of brain atrophy for those who received the supplements was a staggering 30% less than for those who received the placebo.

 Why is this important?
-Accelerated brain atrophy is a hallmark of the transition from mild cognitive impairment to Alzheimer's Disease, hence supplementing with B vitamins is an excellent way of reducing the risk of development Alzheimer's disease and supporting brain health in older age.
+Accelerated brain atrophy is a hallmark of the transition from mild cognitive impairment to Alzheimer's Disease, hence supplementing with B vitamins is an excellent way of reducing the risk of developing Alzheimer's disease and supporting brain health in older age.

 To ensure you get enough B vitamins, as well as eating according to the MIND diet, we recommend taking a supplement that contains the full spectrum of B vitamins.

-Xtend-Life's Total Balance products are all excellent options for getting your B vitamins (as well as other benefits of course!).
+Xtendlife's Total Balance products are all excellent options for getting your B vitamins (as well as other benefits of course!).
 All the products in the Total Balance range contain the full spectrum of biologically active B vitamins for optimal brain support.

-Who wants to be "sharp as a tack"?
+Who Wants to Be “Sharp as a Tack”?

-We hope that this blog has shown that with the right nutrition it is possible to protect your brain and slow the process of brain aging.
+We hope that this blog has shown that with the right nutrition, it is possible to protect your brain and slow the process of brain aging.
 There is a lot of research about the importance of physical and mental activity for brain health too (although not enough space to cover that here).

 It's never too late to make radical lifestyle changes.
 Start by asking yourself whether you want to be the person who is "sharp as a tack" at 90.